U Sports East–West Bowl: Teams

-As of 2017, the East Team contains players from the AUS and RSEQ conferences as well as players from Carleton, Ottawa, and Queen's.
+As of 2023, the East Team contains players from the AUS and RSEQ conferences as well as players from Carleton, Ottawa, Queen's, and York.
 The West Team is made up of players from Canada West and the remaining Ontario University Association (OUA) universities.
+In 2023, the Simon Fraser Red Leafs also had players invited to play in the game following the controversial cancellation of the school's football program.